Soweto y Museo del Apartheid - en Español (Servicio en Privado) - MUSEO DEL APARTHEID CERRADO POR COVID HASTA NUEVO AVISO -

 Excluded

-- In this tour, the soccer stadium is not included.
-(If you wish to visit it, you must inform us in advance to make the necessary arrangements as reservations must be made in advance and it is not possible to visit every day; also, there will be an additional cost)
+- On this tour, you do not enter the soccer stadium.
+(If you wish to visit it, you must inform us in advance to make the necessary arrangements, as reservations must be made in advance and it is not possible to visit every day.
+It will also include an additional cost.)

 - Meals and drinks